987839088534212

 As a nurse, you probably have worked the night shift at some point in your career — or you likely will.

-If you choose to travel nurse on the night shift, it can be a difficult transition from working day shift or even mid shift.
+Getting acclimated to the night shift can be a difficult transition from working the day shift or even mid-shift.

-To provide the best care for your patients, you must prepare before starting your new shift.
+The first step to providing the best care for your patients is to prepare before starting your new shift.
 Without proper preparation, you may find yourself being burned out and miserable your first few weeks.

 If you’ve never worked the night shift, or it’s been a while since your last time, knowing how to prepare for night shift nursing is vital to properly care for your patients as well as yourself.

-But knowing what to do to prepare for night shift nursing can feel overwhelming, which is why we’re offering our top preparation tips.
+But knowing what to do to prepare for night shift nursing can feel overwhelming, which is why we’re sharing our top tips for how to adjust to night shift nursing.

 #1: Create a Sleep Schedule and Stick With It